 You can deploy Untangle SD-WAN router as a virtual machine in VMware ESXi.
 This deployment method uses a pre-configured virtual machine disk (VMDK).

 Step 1.
-Download the virtual machine disk
+Download the virtual machine disk and descriptor file

 Step 2.
 Upload the virtual machine disk to the ESXi datastore